SupriyaChinthakuntla/KDD/README.md

 # Research Question:

-Although COVID-19 related data is available at the national, state, county or even city level, people are very interested in knowing what’s happening around their neighborhood, the grocery store, the pharmacy, or retail store they typically go to, and whether the place they are thinking of going to is in a viral hotspot or not.
+Although COVID-19 related data is available at the national, state, county or even city level, people are very interested in knowing what’s happening in their local area, around their neighborhood, the grocery store, the pharmacy, or retail store they typically go to, and whether the place they are thinking of going to is in a hotspot or not.
+That specific inquiry was the focus of our research and can be summed up in this question: When given a street address can you find the most recent (updated daily) death rate and confirmed cases in the surrounding area, show whether it’s a high risk area, and predict what those values will be for the next 10 days so as to decide whether to go to that specific location?
-That broader query can be broken out into three related questions:

-a)Given a street address can we find out the most recent (near real-time) death rate and confirmed cases in the surrounding area?

 # Relevant Domain Information: